|MEETING||YORK TRADESMEN'S ANGLING ASSOCIATION (YTAA) AGM|

 4.1 Report by the Treasurer

 Ian Hardy YTAA Hon.
-Treasurer gave an overview of the association’s financial position highlighting income and expenditure during the 2016 season.
+Treasurer gave an overview of the association’s financial position highlighting income and expenditure during the 2017 season.
 The balance sheet was presented to the membership present.
 With all rents, re-stocking and other expenses covered the balance sheet is in good order with working capital on deposit.
-The Treasurer described a slight deficit in comparison with the last report explaining that this was owing to the reduced joining fee.
-The Treasurer stated that as the association’s membership is at full compliment income was also reduced due to fewer admissions.
-The Treasurer stated that with all rents and re-stocking paid he was in a position to approve mechanical weed clearance at Stearsby.
-The key message from the Treasurer’s report was that the 2017 subscription should remain at £80.00 with a new member joining fee of £50.00.
+The Treasurer stated that with all rents and re-stocking paid he was in a position to approve extra moneys for an item later in the agenda.
+The Treasurer informed the meeting that there were no exceptional financial matters during the 2018 season he also reminded the group that YTAA’s biggest expense by far is the purchase of the Stearsby stock fish.
+The key message from the Treasurer’s report was that the 2018 subscription should remain at £80.00 with a new member joining fee of £50.00.

 4.2 Report by the Secretary

-The Secretary gave a summary report of the association's business throughout the 2016 season most of which had been communicated in the newsletter.
-The key points being:-
+The Secretary gave a summary report and a presentation of the association’s business throughout the 2017 season most of which had been communicated in the newsletter.
+The key points being: -

 • The working parties and re-stocking